 Tara Westover and Min Jin Lee

 To launch the PEN World Voices Festival, acclaimed author’s Tara Westover and Min Jin Lee (Feed the Millionaire’s, Pachinko) gathered to discuss Westover’s world-renowned book, Educated: A Memoir.
-In speaking with Lee, Westover opened up about her religiously fanatic father, suffering physical abuse at the hands of a brother, and having the courage to sever familial ties.
+During the festival’s cornerstone event, Westover spoke about her religiously fanatic father, suffering physical abuse at her brothers’ hands and deciding to sever familial ties.
 Lee meaningfully inquired about the process of writing such a fierce and harrowing narrative and the parallels between personal and educational freedom.